Remembrance service begins in Christchurch for mosque attack victims

 Azra Chida travelled from Auckland to pay her respects, saying she lost two close friends, Linda Armstrong and Ata Elayyan, in the attack.

-"I have come to see their families and pay respect and visit the patients in the hospital," she told AFP shortly before the ceremony began.
+"I have come to see their families and pay respect and visit the patients in the hospital," she said shortly before the ceremony began.

 Local man Bobby Turner said: "I'm here for solidarity.
 To show that we care.